aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 Some more rolls are made:

--   􏰀  The magical effect covers a total of 9 subhexes.
+-   -   The magical effect covers a total of 9 subhexes.

--   􏰀  It affects a small number of plants: 550, to be precise.
+-   -   It affects a small number of plants: 550, to be precise.

--   􏰀  They’re mobile, moving by traveling on their root system, and do so to get more sunlight.
+-   -   They’re mobile, moving by traveling on their root system, and do so to get more sunlight.

--   􏰀  Their movement is subtle, though, and unlikely to be noticed immediately.
+-   -   Their movement is subtle, though, and unlikely to be noticed immediately.

-    􏰀The plants are not sentient, moving in much the same way that a sunflower tracks the sun’s passage through the sky.
+    - The plants are not sentient, moving in much the same way that a sunflower tracks the sun’s passage through the sky.

     The same technique is used to determine the area affected as is used to place terrain changes.
 Our first d6 roll is a 3, meaning the next hex to be affected is 0304, then 0205, and so forth, until the entire area affected is determined.
 On the map the area is drawn out in red